1. Overview

 Step 3: Modify Allowed Fields

 Correct the elements called out by the DNO reviewers.
-Take note of the platform's structural constraints:
+Take note of the platform's structural constraints regarding what can and cannot be changed:

 | Editable Amendment Fields | Strictly Locked Fields (Always Read-Only) |